Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 **Fonts**

-- The font Righteous was chosen for its dynamic appearence and modern, agile feel to make headers stand out on the page.
+- The font ```Righteous``` was chosen for its dynamic appearence and modern, agile feel to make headers stand out on the page.
-- The font Cabin was chosen because it complimented the Righteous font.
-The clean design was perfect for legibility while retaining the same modern and agile feel as the Righteous font.
+- The font ```Cabin``` was chosen because it complimented the Righteous font.
+The clean design was perfect for legibility while retaining the same modern and agile feel as the ```Righteous``` font.

 **Icons**

-- The icons used for the visit, stay and dine buttons in the planner for chosen for their simplicity to help convey the purpose of each button easier.
+- The icons used for the visit, stay and dine buttons in the planner were chosen for their simplicity to help convey the purpose of each button easier.
 The bed for the stay button and the knife and fork for the dine button are self-explanatory.
 An arch was used with the visit button to help convey the idea of history or impressive places to visit.

 **Colours**

-- There are three main colours used in the design of the app.
-Blue(```#bce7f6```) to represent clear skies and the sea; yellow(```#f6d9bc```) to represent sunsine and purple(```#e7bcf6```) to compliment the other two colours.
+- There are three main colours used in the design of the app - blue(```#bce7f6```) to represent clear skies and the sea; yellow(```#f6d9bc```) to represent sunsine; and purple(```#e7bcf6```) to compliment the other two colours.
 Violet rather than ```#e7bcf6``` was chosen for the logo because of its greater vibrancy.

 **Styling**